opensvc/docs.opensvc.com/source/compliance.objects.keyval.rst

         Type: string
         Default: "="
         Candidates:
+          - reset
+          - unset
           - "="
           - ">"
           - ">="
           - "<"
           - "<="
-        Help: The comparison operator to use to check the parameter value.
+        Help: The comparison operator to use to check the parameter current value.
       -
         Id: value
         Label: Value